 Children with more severe gastroenteritis may need to be admitted to hospital to be given fluids via a nasogastric tube (a tube through the nose into the stomach) or intravenous fluids (through a drip into a vein).

-Medicines to stop vomiting and diarrhoea should not be given to children, as they are not helpful and may be harmful.
+Medicines to stop diarrhoea (such as Imodium) are NOT recommended for children, as they are not helpful and may be harmful.

-Gastroenteritis can be easily passed on, so children with gastroenteritis should not go to school or childcare, or mix with other children.
+Infectious gastroenteritis can be easily passed on, so children with gastroenteritis should not go to school or childcare, or mix with other children.
 To avoid spreading the infection to others, it’s also advised that children with diarrhoea do not go swimming in public swimming areas.
 Wait 24-48 hours from the last episode of vomiting or diarrhoea until resuming usual activities.